-The Environmental Protection Agency (EPA) and local government agencies require EPA Lead Certification in order to work on certain projects that may contain lead paint.
+The Environmental Protection Agency (EPA) and local government agencies require Lead Paint Certification in order to work on certain projects that may contain lead paint.
 Avoid government fines as high as $37,500 and find the course that is right for you today!

 Please note: If you are a renovator and need the RRP (Renovation, Repair, and Painting) certification CLICK HERE to view all available courses across the U.S.!